sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

 Out Each program loads <span style="color: #9ACD32; font-weight: bold;">2000x</span> more data than it needs for the query itself!

-That's like a chef reading the entire cookbook for every single dish - technically it works, but it's wildly inefficient.
+Our chef's  reading the entire cookbook for every single dish - technically it works, but it's wildly inefficient.